Bulgaria

 Travel, Accommodation & Practicalities

-Project venue: the first 2 weeks will be in the picturesque, small Black Sea coastal town of Sozopol, Bulgaria which is a popular summer destination for tourists.
-The second two weeks will be at the Archaeological Reserve with Museum - Deultum in Debelt, near Burgas.
+Project venue: the four weeks will be in the picturesque, small Black Sea coastal town of Sozopol, Bulgaria which is a popular summer destination for tourists.

 The nearest air terminals: Burgas airport (45 km/28 mi), Varna airport (160 km/100 mi).
-If participants arrive at one of these airports, a transfer to Sozopol may be arranged by request.
+If participants arrive at one of these airports, a transfer can be arranged by request.
 Transfers can be shared by several participants.

 How to get there?
 A Group transfer will be arranged from Sofia airport for an additional fee (will be announced up to three weeks before arrival).
 For any late arrivals - bus lines connect Sozopol with Burgas and Sofia (the Bulgarian capital).